 - The above is more likely to be an issue in developing countries where foods make up a larger share of households’ consumption basket.

-- However, under unfavorable weather developments, a sharp, temporary rise in food prices should have no long term effect on inflationary expectations.
+- However, under unfavourable weather developments, a sharp, temporary rise in food prices should have no long term effect on inflationary expectations.

 - At the end of year 2011 food price inflation is remaining relatively constrained.